 Each nominee must receive the approval of a majority of the Steering Group members in order to be included in the slate of Fellow nominees that is presented to the Council for a final vote.

-New for 2017: The AAAS Council voted to approve a new change with respect to 3-Fellow nominations.
+In 2017, the AAAS Council voted to approve a new change with respect to 3-Fellow nominations.
 The number of submissions by 3-Fellow sponsors remains unconstrained.
 However, each Steering Group may only move forward for Council consideration a number of nominees that does not exceed its section quota, which is equal to 0.4% of its section’s primary membership.* In other words, if a section has a quota of nine, it may only move forward for Council consideration up to nine 3-Fellow nominees.